NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Abomination Vaults/Siora Fallowglade.md

     desc: "`pf2:2`  **Requirements** Siora can see the target she intends to mark\n* * *\n\n**Effect** Siora designates a single target as her mark.
 She gains a +2 circumstance bonus to Perception checks to [[Actions/Seek|Seek]] her target, and her spectral hand Strikes against her target gain the deadly d8 weapon trait."

   - name: "Shadow Spawn"
-    desc: "  When a creature's shadow is pulled free by Steal Shadow, it becomes a [[Bestiary 1/Shadow|Shadow Spawn]] under the command of the shadow that created it.
+    desc: "  When a creature's shadow is pulled free by Steal Shadow, it becomes a [[Monster Core/Shadow Spawn|Shadow Spawn]] under the command of the shadow that created it.
 This shadow spawn doesn't have Steal Shadow.
 If the creature the shadow spawn was pulled from dies, the shadow spawn becomes a full-fledged, autonomous shadow.
 If the creature recovers from its [[Conditions/Enfeebled|Enfeeblement]], its shadow returns to it and the shadow spawn is extinguished."

   - name: "Slink in Shadows"
     desc: "  The shadow can [[Actions/Hide|Hide]] or end its [[Actions/Sneak|Sneak]] in a creature's or object's shadow."